-Our team sat down with Dilse Kaygisiz, author of “Refugee Economies, Child Labour, and the State: Turkey’s Case” in the newest edition of Chrysalis.
+Our team sat down with Dilse Kaygisiz, author of “Refugee Economies, Child Labour, and the State: Turkey’s Case” in the Spring 2019 edition of Chrysalis.
 In her article, she explores refugee economies and child labour in Turkey.
 You can watch her discuss her article in her thesis video.

 Dilse is particularly interested in migration studies and international relations.
 She decided to pursue her undergraduate studies in political science and international development studies at McGill University due to the international dimension of the school.
 Over the past two years she has been involved in Opportutoring, a non-profit organization that offers free tutoring services to refugees.